 Read the full Sony WF-C500 review

-Sony's newest wireless earbuds sit between the brand's budget WF-C500 and high-end WF-1000XM4.
+Sony's mid-range wireless earbuds sit between the brand's budget WF-C500 and high-end WF-1000XM4.
 Both of those models are Award winners, so the C700N have a lot to live up to.
 But we're happy to report they don't let the family down.

-They're impressively small (thanks in part to their smaller driver), and their light weight helps make them even more comfortable than Sony's flagship WF-1000XM4.
+They're impressively small (thanks in part to their smaller driver), and their light weight helps make them even more comfortable than Sony's WF-1000XM4.
 They feel more expensive than they are, thanks to little additions like magnets on the charging case that snap the buds into place.
 And they come in a range of finishes, including lavender and sage green, both of which are a bit more adventurous than the more staid colourways of the XM4.

 They lack aptX HD and LDAC – the latter is reserved for Sony's higher-end buds – but still pack noise-cancelling tech, which is a step up from Sony's budget model.
 Adaptive Sound Control automatically switches listening modes depending on your location, and Sony's DSEE (Digital Sound Enhancement Engine) upscales low-res digital audio files to higher quality.